aws-samples/bedrock-litellm/README.md

 ```
 ### Use Open WebUI to test the setup

 [Open WebUI]() is a web frontend that allows users to interact with LLMs.
 It supports locally running LLMs using Ollama, and OpenAI-compatible remote endpoints.
-In this implementation, we are configuring a remote endpoint that points to LiteLLM to show how LiteLLM allowed for accessing Bedrock through OpenAI-compatible interface.
+In this implementation, we are configuring a remote endpoint that points to LiteLLM to show how LiteLLM allows for accessing Bedrock through an OpenAI-compatible interface.

-12. Install EBS CSI driver (EBS volumes will be used to store Open WebUI state):
+13. Install EBS CSI driver (EBS volumes will be used to store Open WebUI state):

 First, create IRSA dependencies:
 ```sh